 While kids get most of the attention on Halloween, the holiday can also be a fun night out for adults.
 Halloween is a good reason to meet up with friends or even a costumed excuse to show a little skin in late October.
 Every year, the holiday draws many adults out on the town.
 For bars, the night is a good way to increase visibility and sales.
-With a bit of planning and some simple tricks, a bar can turn Halloween into a big, profitable and fun event.
+With a bit of planning and some simple tricks, a bar can turn create a big, profitable and fun bar Halloween party.

 Video of the Day